akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

 (possibly also depending on the bandwidth of the network link and the message size) and the reliability.
 In case of a remote message send there are more steps involved which means that more can go wrong.
-Another aspect is that local sending will just pass a reference to the message inside the same JVM, without any restrictions on the underlying object which is sent, whereas a remote transport will place a limit on the message size.
+Another aspect is that local sending will pass a reference to the message inside the same JVM, without any restrictions on the underlying object which is sent, whereas a remote transport will place a limit on the message size.